mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-No client systems have generated connections yet, other than successful Sandbox connections to our Inferno testing tool.
+111 successful Sandbox connections to our Inferno testing tool were made for EHR provider access.

 #### Discussion